FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/auditing_config_changes.md

 ## Disable XFB.Log

-By default, `sentinel.xfb.log` is set to `IEWF `(information, error, warning, and fatal), which sends Transfer CFT log information to Sentinel.
+By default, `sentinel.xfb.log` is set to <span class="code">`IEWF `</span>(information, error, warning, and fatal), which sends Transfer CFT log information to Sentinel.
 To disable the XFB.Log, use the uconf utility to set this value to ' '.

 ```
 CFTUTIL uconfset id=sentinel.xfb.log, value=' '